Music conversation questions

 Here is a free printable PDF with discussion questions about music.
 Be sure to get your students to describe the pictures at the top of the sheet in as much detail as possible.
 There are also some related music vocabulary worksheets to go with this activity.
 They feature kinds of musical instruments as well as musical genres.

-The most challenging words on this handout include – spend (time), instrument, record, cassette, busk, beg, can’t stand, genre, equipment, foreign, illegal, traditio0nal, require, taste, and funeral.
+The most challenging words on this handout include – spend (time), instrument, record, cassette, busk, beg, can’t stand, genre, equipment, foreign, illegal, traditional, require, taste, and funeral.

 The music conversation questions are –

-What are your 3 favourite kinds of music?
-Who is your favourite musician?
+What are your 3 favorite kinds of music?
+Who is your favorite musician?

 How much time do you spend listening to music each day?